TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/AddLanguages.rst

 ..  confval:: locale

     :type: string / locale
-    :Example: :yaml:`en_GB`
+    :Example: :yaml:`en_GB` or :yaml:`de_DE.utf8,de_DE`

     The locale to use for this language.
 For example, it is used during frontend rendering.
 That locale needs to be installed on the server.
 In a Linux environment, you can see installed locales with :bash:`locale -a`.
 Multiple fallback locales can be set as a comma-separated list.
-TYPO3 will then iterate through the locales from left to right until it finds a locale, that is installed on the server.
+TYPO3 will then iterate through the locales from left to right until it finds a locale that is installed on the server.

 ..  confval:: iso-639-1